Remove Amavis Content Filter From Postfix Configuration, Requeue All Postfix Email Messages

 Reload The Postfix Server Using The Below Syntax:

-[root@server postfix]# postfix reload postfix/postfix-script: refreshing the Postfix mail system You have new mail in /var/spool/mail/root
+- postfix/postfix-script: refreshing the Postfix mail system

 Requeue Postgix Email Without Content Filter: